 If your crafter is just starting out, it’s a great idea to give a kit like this cardmaking kit because everything they need to make the craft (stamps, paper, envelopes… even the glue) is included.
 It’s a great way to build up a collection of supplies to use long after the kit is complete.

-Annie’s offers 12 (yes, TWELVE!) different craft kit clubs that send a monthly craft kit in the mail.
+Annie’s offers 12 (yes, TWELVE!) different craft kit clubs for adults and children.
+They send a monthly craft kit in the mail.
 There’s a kit for every interest… sewing, cardmaking, crocheting, jewelry-making and more.

 Our favorites are the Creative Girls Club and Young Woodworkers Club kits for children.
 My own kids have been receiving these kits in the mail this past year and they are so much fun!
 The girls have made dreamcatchers, sand art, earrings, and more.
 My son has made all kinds of basic woodworking crafts like a sailboat, candy dispenser, rubber band racer, etc.

 I hope this gift guide gave you some ideas for the crafter on your Christmas shopping list.
 If none of these gifts seem quite right, you can never go wrong with a gift card.
-Hobby Lobby, Michael’s, JOANN, and AC Moore are my favorite places to buy craft supplies.
+Hobby Lobby, Michael’s and JOANN are my favorite places to buy craft supplies.
 I call them the Holy Trinity of Craft Stores.